In this post, we will discuss about the different types of triggers in the SQL Server.

 When we attempt to update a row of the “tblEmployee” table, the following trigger will be executed automatically instead of the actual Update event.

-Let’s put one condition inside the trigger, if someone tries to update the Id column from the “tblEmployee” table, then such record must not be allowed to update but raised an error message.
+Let’s put one condition inside the trigger, if someone tries to update the Id column from the “tblEmployee” table, then the such record must not be allowed to update but raised an error message.

 The update query will be only allowed to execute If any other columns are updated rather than the ID column.